$1,250 "Salute to the Dog" Creative Writing Contest

 A WRITING CONTEST FOR MAN'S BEST FRIEND

-Entries are closed for the 2019 contest.
-Winners to be announced by late August, 2019.
+Entries are closed for the 2021 contest.

 The Salute to the Dog Creative Writing Contest is sponsored by The Plaid Horse.
 This special collection of literary prose will honor man's best friend and encourages submissions that celebrate the emotional experience of sharing your life with a dog.